adnammit/notes/node.md

     - you can also symlink to the global install (or `npm link`?) but just installing it in both places is preferable
 * notes on installing packages with npm:
     - is npm installing in `..` rather than your `pwd`? you might need to `$ mkdir node_modules` first so npm doesn't get distracted and try to walk up the folder structure
+* installing with `--save` or `--save-dev` will install the necessary dependencies for distribution.
+Forgoing both will strip away those dependencies leaving others clueless to what is needed to run your dang thing, so try to use one or the other

 ### USING PACKAGE.JSON
 * why use `package.json`?